michaeldayreads/reference/shell.md

 `source FILENAME [arguments]`  loads functions files
 For example, we may wish to `source ~/.profile`  re-load the profile after adding a new alias to our `.profile`.

+## tar

+To create an archive of the `foo/` directory within the current path:
+`tar zv --create --file=foo.tgz foo`

+The `z` option indicates zip, the `v` option tells tar to be verbose.

+As suggested by `zv` the first token is a set of options that need not be preceeded by `-`, so:
+`tar czvf foo.tgz foo`
+is a more concise and more common form.

+Once created, you can examine the contents using:
+`tar --list --file=foo.tgz` OR `tar -tf foo.tgz`

+To extract:
+`tar --extract --file=foo.tgz` OR `tar xf foo.tgz`

+Be mindful of how the files you are archiving are being passed.
+If you include a path, that whole base path will be included in the tar, and present when you extract.

+To change into the correct directory to be able to avoid extra prefixing file path elements, use:
+`tar czv --directory=/bar/qux --file=foo.tgz foo` or `tar czvCf /bar/qux foo`

 ## tee